mozilla-mobile/mozilla-vpn-client/README.md

   $ adb install .tmp/src/android-build//build/outputs/apk/debug/android-build-debug.apk
 ```

+9. To build the apk for release the environment variable ADJUST_SDK_TOKEN is required.
+It must be set to the app token of the Adjust SDK dashboard.

 ### Windows

 We use a statically-compiled QT5.15 version to deploy the app.
 There are many